ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

 Connection plugins
 ------------------

 Connection plugins allow Ansible to connect to the target hosts so it can execute tasks on them.
 Ansible ships with many connection plugins, but only one can be used per host at a time.
-The most commonly used connection plugins are the ``paramiko`` SSH, native ssh (just called ``ssh``) and ``local`` connection types.
-All of these can be used in playbooks and with ``/usr/bin/ansible`` to connect to remote machines.
+The most commonly used connection plugins are native ``ssh``, ``paramiko``, and ``local``.
+All of these can be used with the ``ansible`` executable and in playbooks.

 To create a new connection plugin (for example, to support SNMP, Message bus, or other transports), copy the format of one of the existing connection plugins and drop it into ``connection`` directory on your :ref:`local plugin path <local_plugins>`.